People's Legal Forum, Mysore

 People's Legal Forum is an Indian non-profit organization from Mysore city.
 The organization was established in 2004.
 People's Legal Forum is a platform of young lawyers who are interested in safeguarding human rights and communal harmony.

 Activities

 People's Legal Forum conducts seminars and signature campaigns against human right violations.
 Workshops are also conducted on child rights for students of Mysore city.
 The forum also fights government inaction in child labor issues.

 The forum also conducts training programs for police personnel of the provincial government for dealing with child rights issues.

 History

 School dropout rate is very high in the Indian city of Mysore.
-More than a thousand schoolage children have already joined the workforce in Mysore.
+More than a thousand school age children have already joined the workforce in Mysore.
 The reason for drop out is the unemployment of the parents, lack of housing and the apathy of the government towards the backward areas.
 Child abuse, child trafficking, child marriage and pornography are other related issues in the state of Karnataka.